-A final draft of the Strategy will be brought to a later Committee meeting prior to seeking agreement at Full Council in March 2016.
+A final draft of the Strategy will be referred to the Committee prior to seeking agreement at Full Council in March 2016.

-- 1. Recommendation(s) - 1.1 The Committee comment on the refreshed Strategy's proposed priorities and areas of focus as part of the engagement process; - 1.2 The Committee agree to a final draft of the Strategy being brought to a future meeting prior to sign off by Council in March 2016; and - 1.3 The Committee note progress made on the development of the refreshed Strategy.
+- 1. Recommendation(s) - 1.1 The Committee comment on the refreshed Strategy's proposed priorities and areas of focus as part of the engagement process; - 1.2 That a final draft of the Strategy be referred to the Committee by briefing note prior to sign off by Council in March 2016; and - 1.3 The Committee note progress made on the development of the refreshed Strategy.